spidasoftware/time-approver/README.md

 time-approver
 =============

-node shell
+electron shell

 ### Usage:

-1. Download this zip
+1. clone
-2. Extract
+2. `npm install`
-3. Double click the atom.exe
+3. `grunt`
+1. open the electron.exe inside the build folder for windows or the electron.app on OS X

 ### Configuration: